 How to diagnose AD(H)D?

-The American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders (DSM V) and the International Statistical Classification of Diseases and Related Health Problems (ICD-10) are the mainly used criteria to diagnose ADHD.
+The American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders (DSM V) and the International Statistical Classification of Diseases and Related Health Problems (ICD-10) diagnose ADHD.

-The symptoms must have begun before the age of 7 and must occur in at least two different settings like at home and at school.
-Children and adolescents with an AD(H)D diagnose suffer in socialising with their peers, learning difficulties or vocational training.
+The symptoms must have begun before age seven and occur in at least two different settings, like home and school.
+Children and adolescents with an AD(H)D diagnosis suffer from socialising with their peers, learning difficulties or vocational training.

-A thorough physical examination by a doctor should be done to exclude for example epilepsy, metabolism disorder, sight and hearing impairment which can cause similar symptoms of ADHD.
+A thorough physical examination by a doctor should be done to exclude, for example, epilepsy, metabolism disorder, and sight and hearing impairment which can cause similar symptoms of ADHD.

-There are also other psychological or developmental disorders which can cause inattentiveness or hyperactive behaviours like obsessive-compulsive-disorder, autism, tics, low or high intelligence or dyslexia.
+Other psychological or developmental disorders can cause inattentiveness or hyperactive behaviours like obsessive-compulsive disorder, autism, tics, low or high intelligence or dyslexia.

-Many different aspects should be considered before diagnosing AD(H)D, and it usually takes up to 6 sessions including questionnaires and other psychometric tests and profiles like IQ test followed by specialised assessments in reading, writing, spelling, math and language.
+Many different aspects should be considered before diagnosing AD(H)D. It usually takes up to 6 sessions, including questionnaires and other psychometric tests and profiles like IQ tests, followed by specialised assessments in reading, writing, spelling, math and language.

 ADHD and Comorbidity

-It is estimated, that around 60 to 80 % of the children/adolescents with ADHD also have another disorder like Oppositional Defiant Disorder, Depression, Anxiety, OCD, Conduct Disorder, Excretion Disorder and Specific Learning Disabilities.
+It is estimated that around 60 to 80 % of children/adolescents with ADHD also have other disorders like Oppositional Defiant Disorder, Depression, Anxiety, OCD, Conduct Disorder, Excretion Disorder and Specific Learning Disabilities.